Is Board Software Right For My Organisation?

 Developed in New Zealand, BoardPro allows boards to manage their meetings, responsibilities and documents easily and effectively in the cloud.
 Here are a few points about what they say about their differences from competing board portals:

-- Supports the entire board process – not just document creation, distribution and security.
+- Supports the entire board process – BoardPro's software is not just about document management, distribution and security.

-- A solid NZ and Australian customer base and in a dozen other world countries
+- A solid NZ and Australian customer base and in a dozen other countries around the world.

 As an early stage business, BoardPro plans its next fund-raising round (of course dependant on the economic environment) to raise approximately $3million.
 They currently have 11 staff with plans for 15 staff in the next 12 months.